maximumpeaches/Interview/src/com/company/leetcode/readme.md

 - 123 on/after Oct 5th. then try 188. (this whole series is interesting to review)
 - 871 on/after Oct 10 th just review conceptually
 - review 272 on/after Oct 15th
+- Leetcide 299 is good to review
+- Leetcode 1548 I came up with soln I think should work but this kind of problem is good for dp implementation practice sometime too.

 - 523 Oct 20
 - 72 November 22nd